Best Product Analytics Software for B2B SaaS in 2025

 The insights can be surprising.
 Maybe users consistently skip steps in your carefully designed onboarding flow, or they've discovered a shortcut that gets them to value faster than your intended path.
 Sometimes you'll find that your most successful users follow completely different workflows than casual users, with different feature interactions and engagement patterns.

 This kind of analysis helps you prioritize improvements based on actual impact on product performance.
-A small change to a step that 80% of users encounter will matter much more than optimizing a workflow that only power users discover.
+A small change to a step that 80% of users encounter will have much more impact than optimizing a workflow that only power users discover.
 Understanding these patterns enables data-driven decisions about where to invest your engineering resources.

 Path analysis also reveals opportunities for customer education.
 If users aren't finding valuable features, you might need better onboarding or in-app guidance, not necessarily product changes.
 The goal is to help users discover the full value of your product throughout their entire customer journey.